frostie/Stone-Smasher/README.md

 #### Orbs
     Orbs are held in place by stones and will fall once the stones holding it are destroyed.
-- Ice Orb - 100 pts; slows down game speed for 10 seconds
+- Ice Orb - 100 pts; slows down ball speed by 25% for 10 seconds
 - Fire Orb - 100 pts; destroys blocks within 1 unit radius

 #### Special Items